cmurp/cmurp/README.md

 * I'm always open to collaborations, mentorship opportunities, or discussions on the latest tech trends.
 * Feel free to reach out to me via email at `chrismurphy@hey.com`.

-**Get in Touch**

-If you're interested in collaborating or discussing anything related to backend development or ML, I'd love to hear from you!
-Let's build something amazing together!